-You are also advised that you have the right of appeal against exclusion when an exclusion reaches 15 days, in this case on DATE.
+You are also advised that you have the right of appeal against a suspension when it reaches 15 days, in this case on DATE.
 If you choose to do so, please write within three calendar days, by DATE, to NAME at email address, setting out the grounds of your appeal.
-The appeal, which may or may not result in this exclusion decision being upheld, will be heard in accordance with the Exclusions Policy.
+The appeal, which may or may not result in this suspension decision being upheld, will be heard in accordance with the Suspensions and Exclusions Policy.
 This right of appeal falls outside the school's Complaints Policy, and is dealt with under the Exclusions / Behaviour Management Policy.